dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

 ### The Input Parameter JSON

-Users will specify values for their services via an input parameter JSON.
+Users specify values for their services via an input parameter JSON file.
 This is inspired by how parameters are handled in CWL and WDL.
 The user will create an input parameter JSON file, and specify the file to the service launcher.
 Alternatively, the service launcher can generate the JSON, perhaps after dynamically prompting the user for inputs.
 The way the input parameter JSON is passed to the service launcher